zackchase/python-wow/README.md

 (that favor engagingness).
 If you disagree with our choices concerning these tradeoffs, I have a stack of phone books to sell you.

+Throughout these tutorials we are going to use Python3.
+That's mainly because given the choice, it's better to invest in skills that will be useful in the foreseeable, not in recently departed past.

 ## Table of contents